-Completion of a semester of participation after being certified as an eligible athlete in men's track and field by the sport's sanctioning body.
+PED 212 Baseball ......(1) Completion of a second semester of participation after being certified as an eligible athlete in baseball by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
+Prerequisite: PED 112.

-PED 195 Volleyball(1) Completion of a semester of participation after being certified as an eligible athlete in volleyball by the sport's sanctioning body.
+PED 216 Basketball - Men's .....(1) Completion of a second semester of participation after being certified as an eligible athlete in men's basketball by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
+Prerequisite: PED 116.

-PED 212 Baseball.....(1) Completion of a second semester of participation after being certified as an eligible athlete in baseball by the sport's sanctioning body.
+PED 218 Basketball - Women's .....(1) Completion of a second semester of participation after being certified as an eligible athlete in women's basketball by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
-Prerequisite: PED 112.
+Prerequisite: PED 118.

-PED 226 Bowling - Men's......(1) Completion of a second semester of participation after being certified as an eligible athlete in men's bowling by the sport's sanctioning body.
+PED 226 Bowling - Men's.....(1) Completion of a second semester of participation after being certified as an eligible athlete in men's bowling by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
 Prerequisite: PED 126.

+PED 228 Bowling - Women's .....(1)

-PED 236 Cross Country - Men's......(1) Completion of a second semester of participation after being certified as an eligible athlete in men's cross country by the sport's sanctioning body.
+Completion of a second semester of participation after being certified as an eligible athlete in women's bowling by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
-Prerequisite: PED 136.
+Prerequisite: PED 128.

-PED 238 Cross Country - Women's.....(1) Completion of a semester of participation after being certified as an eligible athlete in women's cross country by the sport's sanctioning body.
+PED 230 Cheerleading ......(1) Completion of a second semester of participation after being certified as an eligible athlete in cheerleading by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
-Prerequisite: PED 138.
+Prerequisite: PED 130.

-PED 240 Dance Team(1) Completion of a second semester of participation after being certified as an eligible athlete in dance team by the sport's sanctioning body.
+PED 236 Cross Country - Men's.....(1) Completion of a second semester of participation after being certified as an eligible athlete in men's cross country by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
-Prerequisite: PED 140.
+Prerequisite: PED 136.